 - AB OSV (Offshore Supply Vessel) requires 180 days of deck service on navigable waters of the U.S.

-- AB Fishing requires 180 days of deck service, not as a processor, in any navigable waters of the U.S.
+- AB Fishing requires 180 days of deck service, not as a processor, on any navigable waters of the U.S.

-For full information on credential requirements, click here to access the U.S. National Maritime Center's website.
+For full information on credential requirements, refer to the USCG National Maritime Center website.